dotnet/docs/docs/core/tools/global-json.md

 ## Matching rules

 > [!NOTE]
 > The matching rules are governed by the `dotnet.exe` entry point, which is common across all installed .NET Core installed runtimes.
-The matching rules for the latest installed version of the .NET Core Runtime are used when you have multiple runtimes installed side-by-side or if or you're using a global.json.
+The matching rules for the latest installed version of the .NET Core Runtime are used when you have multiple runtimes installed side-by-side or if or you're using a *global.json* file.

 ## [.NET Core 3.x](#tab/netcore3x)